triestpa/Guttenberg-Search/README.md

       this.searchResults = await this.search()
       document.documentElement.scrollTop = 0
     }
+  }
 })
 ```
 <br>

 The app is pretty simple - we're just defining some shared data properties, and adding methods to retrieve and paginate through search results.
 The search input is debounced by 100ms, to prevent the API from being called with every keystroke.

 Explaining how Vue.js works is outside the scope of this tutorial, but this probably won't look too crazy if you've used Angular or React.
-Here's a good tutorial on Vue if you want something quick to get started with [ ADD VUE TUTORIAL ]
+If you're completely unfamiliar with Vue, and if you want something quick to get started with, I would recommend the official quick-start guide - https://vuejs.org/v2/guide/

 ### HTML